Berlin | Travel Guide

 - U-Bahn: Kochstraße

 Und das ist alles!
 We hope youve enjoyed our whistle stop tour of the fabulous city of Berlin.
-Weve had an amazing time meeting some wonderful people, visiting some incredible places, enjoying the awesome food and the generally fantastic atmosphere of the entire city.
-It's one of the most efficient cities weve been too, and one of the best to travel around hands down.
-Whether your there for a long weekend or a longer stay we cant recommend a visit enough.
+Weve had an amazing time meeting wonderful people, visiting incredible places, enjoying the awesome food and the fantastic atmosphere of the entire city.
+Whether you're in Berlin for a long weekend or a longer stay we cant recommend a visit enough.

 If you're reading this and think we have missed out a top tip then let us know and leave a comment to share with other travellers!

 Don't forget to subscribe to our Youtube channel for a ton more travel guides in places like Vancouver, Mexico, and Sri Lanka.
-Plus you can check us out on Facebook, Instagram and Twitter for loads more travel tips and guides to help you make the most of your free time and having better trips.
+Plus you can check us out on Facebook, Instagram and Twitter for loads more travel tips and guides.

 That's it from us, auf wiedersehen!